RadinaAvramova/Kotlin_Calculator/README.md

 # Kotlin_Calculator

-# In this tutorial we build a simple calculator applicaton using TornadoFX and Kotlin.
+# Simple calculator applicaton using TornadoFX and Kotlin.